 Rosalie Simbola Aguilar was born into Picuris Pueblo on November 1, 1898.
 She married Joe Aguilar on February 27, 1922 and moved to his home at San Ildefonso.
-Joe was an excellent painter and son of Ignacio Aguilar and Susana Martinez Aguilar.
+The son of Ignacio Aguilar and Susana Martinez Aguilar, Joe was an excellent painter.
 While he could make pots himself, he mostly painted pots for his mother and his wife.

 Rosalie died in 1947, Joe in 1965.